 With the days of financial bookkeeping, livestock record keeping and writing crop input data on paper quickly disappearing, it's essential to keep up with the digital times.

-Evan Shout, CEO and cofounder of Maverick Ag, a risk management and consulting business based in Saskatchewan, says there are usually three factors that keep farmers from adopting technology and data: thinking it’s too hard, not believing in the cost-effectiveness and not seeing any tangible value.
+Evan Shout, cofounder of Maverick Ag, a risk management and consulting business based in Saskatchewan, says there are usually three factors that keep farmers from adopting technology and data: thinking it’s too hard, not believing in the cost-effectiveness and not seeing any tangible value.

 Keep it simple

 The switch to digital can be daunting after decades of working by hand.
 However, as Shout points out, farmers don’t have to move every element of the farm to digital all at the same time.

 Shout recommends farmers look at one or two elements of their business to move to digital, such as using a software program for doing bookkeeping and accounting.